munkm/caskmodels/Cask-Information.md

  the same as the original transfer cask model.

 **Main Features of the VCC Cask**
 * The VCC overpack is primarily made of concrete 28 inches thick, with an inner steel liner 2.5 inches thick.
+* Inside the concrete are rebar structures.
+These include vertical rods which run the axial length of the cask on the inner and outer radii.
+There are also rebar rings which run axially up the cask.
+There are smaller diameter rings towards the inside and larger diameter rings towards the outside.
 * At the bottom of the cask is a steel structure called the base weldment.
 This acts as both a support for the cannister and a structure that directs air from the air inlets.
 4 air inlets are connected to the base weldment and protrude through the concrete overpack to pass air from outside to inside the cask, to pass upwards through the annulus of air formed between the cannister and the cask.